 A BMW E46 alternator replacement may be needed if your dashboard battery light is on and you start losing electronics while the engine is running.

 One of the more surprisingly robust parts in the engine compartment of our BMW E46 3 series vehicles is the alternator.
-With many BMW E46s passing the 20 year mark in age, a fair share of them are still running with their original factory alternator under the hood.
+With many BMW E46s passing the 20-year mark in age, a fair share of them is still running with their original factory alternator under the hood.
 Unfortunately, most of these original alternators are reaching the end of their service life and will need to be replaced.

 The BMW E46 alternator produces electricity which is used to charge the vehicle's battery and power the onboard electronics while the engine is running.
 It is driven by the main accessory (serpentine) belt which connects the alternator's pulley to the crankshaft.
 This transfer of mechanical energy from the spinning engine to the alternator effectively creates electrical power that runs the entire vehicle.

 Like all mechanical parts in your E46's engine, the alternator has a definitive life cycle and eventually needs to be replaced (no part lasts forever).
 The classic signs that your 3 series alternator is failing include; the "battery" warning light is illuminated in the instrument cluster, the interior and exterior lights become dim (or go out completely) while the car is running and the inability of the battery to hold a charge no matter how much you run the vehicle.

 Performing a BMW E46 alternator replacement is a relatively easy procedure for the home mechanic with average ability and can save a very expensive trip to the dealership or local repair shop.
 Now is also an excellent time to install new drive belts and pulleys in your BMW E46.
 For more information, please see our article BMW E46 Belt Replacement-1998-2006 3 Series-M52/M54 6 Cylinder.